 2.2.
-Who?
+WHO?

-A key question is how to identify and select the CSOs to engage with, particularly when trying to reach out to actors beyond the circle of the so-called "usual suspects" (i.e. EU grantees and/or capital-based civil society actors which usually respond to EU consultations).
+A key question is how to identify and select the CSOs to engage with, particularly when trying to reach out to actors beyond the circle of the so-called "usual suspects" (i.e. EU grantees and/or capital-based civil society actors which usually respond to EU consultations) to include also actors in the periphery, vulnerable groups, youth movements and other forms of civic action.
 Every context is unique, and there are no blueprints or shortcuts to the identification and selection of actors.

 In any given context, civil society is not a homogenous group representing one set of interests.
 On the contrary, CSOs are multiple, evolving and pursuing distinct and even sometimes opposing agendas and interests.
 Besides, they are not exempt from the political and power dynamics that shape the rest of the social, economic and political context.
-Therefore, CSOs and their roles require closer consideration and should not be accepted uncritically6.
+Therefore, CSOs and their roles require closer consideration and should not be accepted uncritically7.

 Civil society mappings, political economy analyses and other civil society and governance related studies can be intelligently used to this end, to better understand who the actors are, their structure, interests, capacities, roles and functions.
-They can also be instrumental to better understand CSOs' interactions amongst themselves as well as with other actors (public and private) as well as the environment in which CSOs operate, including the legal and institutional framework allowing for civil society involvement in domestic policies (i.e. the so called invited and claimed spaces for dialogue7).
+They can also be instrumental to better understand CSOs' interactions amongst themselves as well as with other actors (public and private) as well as the environment in which CSOs operate, including the legal and institutional framework allowing for CSOs to operate and for Civil

-6 EuropeAid (2011)
+7 EuropeAid (2011)